mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A   B   C   D
 ~~~~~

-If participant (B) subsequently generates an Commit based on a secret
+If member B subsequently generates an Commit based on a secret
-"leaf_hpke_secret_key", then the sender would generate the following
+"leaf_hpke_secret_key", then it would generate the following sequence
-sequence of path secrets and node secrets:
+of path secrets and node secrets:

 ~~~~~
     path_secret[2] ---> node_secret[2]